You are trying to write a Python program. It returns "Killed" on a Linux terminal. How should you fix this?

 You may be too mentally focused on one solution.
 There may be an alternative solution achievable with rewriting your code.
 For large input sizes, certain computational complexity will exhaust memory.
 Examine the logic, use Google, and try to find a way to solve the problem with Python without creating such large strings or putting so many variables/objects into memory.

-Some sorting algorithms can solve your sorting needs in n(log(n)) time or better than this.
+Some sorting algorithms can solve your sorting needs in n(log(n)) time or better than this (if they do not involve comparisons).

 Possible Solution #2